OSharpe001/anime_hunter/README.md

 2. **Add my personal rating to "Bounty" (search) items.**

-8. **Create "Bingo Book" with buttons and turn-page animations.**
+8. **Create "Bingo Book" (that actually looks like a book) with buttons and turn-page animations.**

 10. **Change fonts on particular elements (like on the "bounty sheets").**

-11. **Get a lot more clear big-size fan art for random backgrounds.**
+11. **Get a lot more clear, big-size fan art for random backgrounds.**